Yelp/yelp_kafka/docs/source/index.rst

 Yelp_Kafka currently provides three *consumer group* interfaces for consuming from Kafka.

+- :py:class:`yelp_kafka.consumer_group.KafkaConsumerGroup` is the recommended
+  class to use if you want start multiple instances of your consumer.
+You may start as many instances as you wish (balancing partitions will happen automatically), and you can control when to mark messages as processed (via `task_done` and `commit`).

 - :py:class:`yelp_kafka.consumer_group.MultiprocessingConsumerGroup` is for
   consuming from high volume topics since it starts as many consumer as topic partitions.
 It also handles process monitoring and restart upon failures.

-- :py:class:`yelp_kafka.consumer_group.ConsumerGroup` is used for single process consumers.
-Since ConsumerGroup periodically checks for changes in the number of partitions, it assures that your consumers will always receive messages from all of them.

-- :py:class:`yelp_kafka.consumer_group.KafkaConsumerGroup` is the recommended
-  class to use if you want start multiple instances of your consumer.
-You may start as many instances as you wish (balancing partitions will happen automatically), but you can still control when to mark messages as processed (via `task_done` and `commit`).
+- :py:class:`yelp_kafka.consumer_group.ConsumerGroup` provides the same set of features as KafkaConsumerGroup, but with a less convenient interface (it is still available for backwards compatibility).
+You should use KafkaConsumerGroup for all new code.

 Tailing from a scribe topic using :py:class:`yelp_kafka.consumer_group.KafkaConsumerGroup`: